FlatlinerDOA/OpenQ/README.md

-# SimpleQ
+# OpenQ

-SimpleQ is an attempt at a Simple Open Message Queueing system, which standardises on the JSON format and a few basic REST endpoints.
+OpenQ is an attempt at a Simple Open Message Queueing system, which standardises on the JSON format and a few basic REST endpoints.

-The SimpleQ Server library is a reference implementation written in TypeScript for [NodeJS](http://nodejs.org).
+The OpenQ Server library is a reference implementation written in TypeScript for [NodeJS](http://nodejs.org).

 The ultimate goal of this project is to create an extremely simple but flexible standard for messaging, that anyone can use in their applications.

 ## Introduction

-SimpleQ mandates the support of a small list of message types.
-For a server to be SimpleQ compliant it MUST be able to handle all message types outlined below unless otherwise specified.
+OpenQ mandates the support of a small list of message types.
+For a server to be OpenQ compliant it MUST be able to handle all message types outlined below unless otherwise specified.

-In SimpleQ a username represents a sender and/or recipient in the system.
-The user may give multiple applications access to their their SimpleQ service and how this is authenticated is left open to application developers.
+In OpenQ a username represents a sender and/or recipient in the system.
+The user may give multiple applications access to their their OpenQ service and how this is authenticated is left open to application developers.
 In the reference implementation authentication is via HTTP BASIC auth username/password mandated to be over HTTPS.
-Messages can only posted to another user's inbox with a subscription token issued by that User's SimpleQ server.
+Messages can only posted to another user's inbox with a subscription token issued by that User's OpenQ server.
 Subscriptions can be either set up by the user wanting to receive messages or requested by the sender, but the sender can only send one subscription request.

 ## Endpoints

-A SimpleQ server hosts one or more authenticated Users.
+A OpenQ server hosts one or more authenticated Users.

 Each user has two endpoints, an **inbox** for receiving messages and an **outbox** for broadcasting messages to the public.